Riiyabatra/Sahya/ObjectDetection/setup.md

   put the provided code within this folder

-  open a cmd and type
+  open a cmd within darkflow-master and type
   ```
   python objdect.py
   ```